 Q: How do you calculate the molar mass of MgO?
 A: Add the atomic mass of magnesium (Mg) and the atomic mass of oxygen (O) as found on the periodic table.

 Q: Why is the molar mass of MgO important?
-A: It is essential for converting between mass and moles of MgO in chemical calculations and experiments.
+A: This is key for converting between mass and moles of MgO in chemical calculations and experiments.

 Q: Can MgO react with water?
 A: Yes, MgO can react with water to form magnesium hydroxide (Mg(OH)₂).